The Pentolla ranking system has these purposes:

 Players with rating differences of more than 400 are still encouraged to play against each other - in fact, the 400-point cutoff means that two players with very different ratings can freely play together without the player with the higher rating having to worry about winning by a huge margin in order to not lose points.
 This is often a good learning experience for the player with the lower rating.

-The list displayed only shows players who played a game (any game of either type, as long as it was recorded) in the last 90 days.
+The list displayed only shows players who played a game, of any type which was recorded, in the last few months.

 However, that player's data is retained and can still be viewed via the stats pages.
 If a player returns from an absence and plays more games, he will reappear on the list, with his ranking points intact, but of course his position among the players may have changed, if others around him moved up or down.